 To request a leave of absence, please complete the Continuing Students Mandatory Survey so we can best advise you about your specific situation.
 Once you are ready to return, contact us again and we will advise you on next steps to return.

 8. I read about the 5 months rule for my visa.
 If I am outside of the U.S. for more than 5 months will my visa and I-20 be cancelled?

 At this time, ICE guidance still allows for an exception of the 5-month rule.
 This may change at any time.
-However, if you complete 12 units/credits while abroad, we will keep your I-20 active and you can except to still use the same I-20 and valid visa to return in the future.
+However, if you complete 12 units/credits while abroad, we will keep your I-20 active and you will be able to use the same I-20 and valid F-1 visa to return for spring 2021.